beaker-project/beaker-project.org/dev/proposals/harness-api.rst

 There is no mechanism for the harness to add tasks to an existing recipe.
 A recipe is an immutable sequence of one or more tasks for the harness to execute.
-A clone recipe should (notionally) produce the same execution as its original recipe, but this would be violated if the harness has added extra tasks.
+A cloned recipe should produce the same execution as its original recipe, but this would be violated if the harness has added extra tasks.